Rankin's Dragon vs Brazilian Rainbow Boa: Complete Comparison (2026)

 Health and Lifespan Comparison

 Rankin's Dragon has a typical lifespan of 6-10 years, while Brazilian Rainbow Boa lives approximately 20-25+ years.
 Health profiles differ significantly between these reptiles.
-Rankin's Dragon is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Rankin's Dragon is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 Brazilian Rainbow Boa faces its own health challenges including Respiratory Infections, Retained Shed (Dysecdysis), Scale Rot.
 Rankin's Dragon has 1 documented predispositions compared to 3 for Brazilian Rainbow Boa, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health